Falling in Love with Someone Who Already Has a Partner

 Mistakes you make when you’re in love with someone who already has a partner

 Waiting for the other relationship to end

-The first situation is more common.
-Be aware that if the situation doesn’t change after a few months, however, all your waiting is probably in vain.
+The first case is the most common.
+However, you have to understand that, if the situation doesn’t change after a few months, you shouldn’t keep waiting.

 Many people spend years waiting for the one they love to end their relationship.
 However, this may never happen no matter, how much they swear that it will.
 Therefore, it’s important not to make the mistake of waiting for something that will never happen, even if it’s nice to hear.